 A brief history of the state management ecosystem

 To better understand all the modern approaches to React state management.
-We can take a trip down memory lane to see the how the pain-points of the past have lead to lessons that we call “best practices” today.
+We can take a trip down memory lane to see how past pain points have led to lessons that we call “best practices” today.

 Often times these best practices are discovered through trial and error.
 And from finding that certain solutions don’t end up scaling well.